Charles Joly: College soccer

-In 2017, he began playing at the college level with Laval Rouge et Or.
-In his debut season he was named to the Second All-Star team, and a second time in 2019.
+In the fall of 2016, he began playing at the college level with Laval Rouge et Or.
+In his debut season, he was named to the Second All-Star team and a second time in 2019.
+He would graduate from the program after the 2019 season.

 International career

 He represented the province of Quebec at the 2013 Canada Summer Games, where the team won the gold medal.
 He was selected for the tournament All-Star team and named Top Player.
 In 2014, he was called to camp for the Canada U20 team under head coach Rob Gale.